nanvel/blog/2017/05/high-scalability.md

 Limiting factors are the amount of data, the complexity of data, the speed at which it is changing.

+### Compute-intensive application

+Where CPU cycles are the bottleneck.

 ### Stream processing

 Send a message to another process, to be handled asynchronously.